 How soon can I return to work and normal daily activities?

 The majority of patients are able to return to office-based jobs and non-strenuous daily routines after approximately two weeks.
 That said, any work or activities that involve heavy lifting, hard labor, or intense physical actions will need to be avoided for a minimum of three to four weeks.
 Adhering to these restrictions should help reduce the potential for any undue strain to be placed on chest throughout the recovery process, allowing the breasts to heal fully and properly.

 How much does a breast reduction cost?

 The total cost of breast reduction surgery will depend on factors such as the expertise and experience of the plastic surgeon, as well as the extent of tissue removal needed.
 Some insurance companies offer partial and/or full coverage for breast reduction, though this will vary by provider and each patient’s specific plan.
-For individuals paying out-of-pocket, Dr. Mills provides numerous plastic surgery financing options through reputable healthcare lenders to help make breast reduction as affordable as possible for every budget.
+For individuals paying out-of-pocket, Dr. Mills works with a plastic surgery financing company that can help make breast reduction as affordable as possible for every budget.

 Schedule Your Consultation